webirr/woocommerce-gateway-webirr/README.md

 This repository contains the WeBirr payment gateway plugin for WooCommerce plus a local Docker example that installs and exercises the actual plugin.

-The opener shows the same catalog-first online checkout story used across the WeBirr checkout examples: catalog selection, checkout review, WeBirr Payment Code display, and payment confirmation.
+The opener shows this repository's catalog-first online checkout story: catalog selection, checkout review, WeBirr Payment Code display, and payment confirmation.
 The Docker example screenshots below show the actual WooCommerce plugin running inside WordPress and WooCommerce.

 ## Repository Layout